ljdursi/keycloak_ldap_local/README.md

 docker-compose up -d
 ```

-While keycloak is booting up set up the users in the ldap service
+While keycloak is booting up set up the users in the ldap service - this adds the users in [ldap_mock/mock_users.ldif](./ldap_mock/mock_users.ldif):

  ```
  ./ldap_mock/config_ldap
  ```

-and when Keycloak up and running (when `docker-compose logs oidc` shows `Admin console listening`), add the realm and users
+for authentication and when Keycloak up and running (when `docker-compose logs oidc_kc` shows `Admin console listening`), add the realm and users

  ```
  ./oidc/config-oidc-service